Publications

 Tannetje Bryant, Brad Jessup and Elodie Baquerot, ‘The implementation of international environmental treaties in Vietnam’ (2006) International Journal of Environmental, Cultural, Economic and Social Sustainability 2(2), 1.

-Tannetje Bryant and Brad Jessup, ‘Fragmented pragmatism: the conclusion and adoption of international treaties in Vietnam’ Chapter 13 in Asian Socialism and Legal Change: The Dynamics of Vietnamese and Chinese Reform (2005) (eds J Gillespie and P Nicholson).
+Tannetje Bryant and Brad Jessup, ‘Fragmented pragmatism: The conclusion and adoption of international treaties in Vietnam’ Chapter 13 in Asian Socialism and Legal Change: The Dynamics of Vietnamese and Chinese Reform (2005) (eds J Gillespie and P Nicholson).

 John Taberner, Mark Dwyer, Tim Power, Tony van Merwyk and Brad Jessup, ‘EPBC Act: Must the Minister assess indirect environmental impacts of referred actions?’
 (2004) Local Government Reporter 2(7), 110.